-After riding your ATV in water, be sure to drain the trapped water by removing the check hose at the bottom of the air filter case, the V-belt cooling duct check hose, the drive select lever box check hose and the storage compartment check hose.
-Also, remove the V-belt case drain plug to drain any water that may have accumulated.
+After riding your ATV in water, be sure to drain the trapped water by removing the check hose at the bottom of the air filter case, the drive select lever box check hose, and the storage compartment check hose.
 NOTICE: Undrained water can cause damage or improper operation.
-[ECB00841]

-Wash the ATV in fresh water if it has been operated in salt water or muddy conditions.
+[ECB00841] Wash the ATV in fresh water if it has been operated in salt water or muddy conditions.